 - Staff training including for supply staff, governors or management committees, volunteers, and visitors.
-Training is updated regularly for all stakeholders -: - Contextual safeguarding - o Identification and classification of specific behaviours SVSH, HSB etc

-- Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
-Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Responsibilities of the Governing body- they must be aware of their statutory safeguarding responsibilities (effective child protection policy - child-on-child abuse policy) - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support - Information for children (pupils) -through our RHSE programme and other assemblies children are informed in a child appropriate way which is age appropriate.
-The schools aim to - Create an ethos and culture in which all children feel able to share their concerns openly, in a nonjudgemental environment, and have them listened to - All children are regularly told what to do if they witness or experience any form of child-on-child abuse, the effect that it can have on those who experience it and the possible reasons for it - They are regularly informed about the school's approach to all forms of child-on-child abuse, including the school's zero-tolerance approach towards all forms of child-on-child abuse, the process for reporting their concerns of child-on-child abuse and where to go for further help, support, and advice - Educating all children about the nature and prevalence of child-on-child abuse via a well embedded RSHE curriculum. - o Challenging the attitudes that underlie such abuse (both inside and outside of the classroom)
+Give specific details of the information and training to be provided you may include: - Contextual safeguarding - o Identification and classification of specific behaviours SVSH, HSB etc - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
+Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - o Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Ensuring that the Governing body are aware of their statutory safeguarding responsibilities (effective child protection policy - child-on-child abuse policy) - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support - Information for children (pupils/students) including: - Creating an ethos and culture in which all children feel able to share their concerns openly, in a non-judgemental environment, and have them listened to - All children are frequently told what to do if they witness or experience any form of child-on-child abuse, the effect that it can have on those who experience it and the possible reasons for it - They are regularly informed about the school's approach to all forms of child-on-child abuse, including the school's zero-tolerance approach towards all forms of child-on-child abuse, the process for reporting their concerns of child-on-child abuse and where to go for further help, support, and advice - Educating all children about the nature and prevalence of child-on-child abuse via a well embedded RHE/RSHE curriculum, PSHE curriculum or wider curriculum - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom)